 The first technical risk is the user's ability to implement bad code.
 This code could be their own error or a malicious third party.
-Bad code has the capabilities of crashing a player's game or damaging their system.
-A mitigation has not been decided on, but potential mitigations include sandboxing the game, scanning player code for known malicious code, and offering official solutions to code puzzles.
+Bad code has the capability of crashing a player's game or damaging their system.
+A mitigation has not been selected, but potential mitigations include sandboxing the game, scanning player code for known malicious code, and offering official solutions to code puzzles.
 Another technical risk is that players may have insufficient hardware to play the game.
-To mitigate this, PolyMorpher will be a 2D game to minimize the draw on computer resources, and the game will be optimized for Intel i3 4th Gen Processors.
-As with any software, there are bound to be bugs in the implementation of the game.
+To mitigate this, PolyMorpher will be a 2D game to minimize the draw on computer resources, and the game will be optimized for 4th generation Intel i3 processors.
+As with any software, there will be bugs in the implementation of the game.
 This will be mitigated by continuously testing the game throughout development.
-The final technical risk is one that affects the ability of the game to teach.
 If the API does not have sufficient support for the player to reference they may not be able to progress in the game or learn any OOP concepts.
 The API will have all the necessary tools to help the user understand code syntax and OOP concepts to mitigate this risk.